pesos/members-list/members-list.md

 ## The list
 [Add your details here]'<--Don't remove this line--'</br>

+**Name**: Noel Saju </br>
+**SRN**: PES2UG20CS446 </br>
+**Link to Profile**: [Noel-jediknight](https://github.com/Noel-jediknight) </br>
+**About Me**: Hey people!
+I'm Noel.
+I enjoy trying out anything new and intriguing and programming is one of these.
+If any of you binge more than or as much as i do then its probably unhealthy(please stop:))I enjoy reading, listening to songs and can play basic keyboard and guitar.
+I'm pretty friendly and hope to meet a lot of people,learn stuff and most importantly, have fun!(p.s:cryptography enthusiast cuz puzzles are dope)

 **Name**: Niveditha K </br>
 **SRN**: PES1202000474 </br>
 **Link to Profile**: [Niveditha-K17](https://github.com/Niveditha-K17) </br>